-40. Teachers' Center Policy Board Liaison "BE IT RESOLVED, that \\\\\\ be appointed as a representative of the

-Levittown Board of Education to the Levittown Teachers' Center Policy Board for the 2019-20 school year."
+43. Teachers' Center Policy Board Liaison "BE IT RESOLVED, that be appointed as a representative of the Levittown Board of Education to the Levittown Teachers' Center Policy Board for the 2020-2021 school year."

-41. Readoption of Board of Education Policies

-Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, readopt all existing policies without changes.
+44. Readoption of Board of Education Policies Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, readopt all existing policies without changes.
 These policies need Board of Education review every year."

-42. Professional Development Plan

-Enclosure

-Recommended Motion: "WHEREAS, in compliance with the Commissioner's Regulations 100.2(dd), the Board of Education adopts a Professional Development Plan annually and subsequently addendums thereto; and
+45. Professional Development Plan Enclosure Recommended Motion: "WHEREAS, in compliance with the Commissioner's Regulations 100.2(dd), the Board of Education adopts a Professional Development Plan annually and subsequently addendums thereto; and

-WHEREAS additional changes to the existing plan have been recommended;
+WHEREAS there are no changes to the plan;